danisztls/journal/README.md

 TODO: Export tasks to iCalendar file. +asap

+[cdav-library](https://github.com/nextcloud/cdav-library) and [caldav](https://pypi.org/project/caldav/) are a JS and a Python CalDAV libraries.

 ## Diary
 Diary aids in the management a markdown diary.
 Mostly it saves time that would be spent in copy/paste and file naming.